 The Fair Tax Mark aims to offer businesses that know they are good taxpayers (or want to work towards becoming one) the opportunity to proudly display this to their customers.

 "Tax avoidance is the number one public issue today and what the Fair Tax Mark offers customers is a way to judge where they spend their money.
 With tax income tight and austerity the dominant response, it would be wonderful to make fair tax the norm for large businesses over the next ten years."
 Ed Mayo, Secretary General, Co-operatives UK

 Fair tax is the right thing to do.
 According to an estimation of the UK’s tax gap, around £12 billion is lost to the public purse each year via corporate tax avoidance.
 This is more than the entire Home Office budget, and half of the UK’s housing and environment budget.
 However not all businesses are seeking to avoid paying the tax that they owe.
 We do not know of a single co-operative engaged in aggressive tax avoidance.

 Fair tax matters to consumers.
-Tax avoidance by large public companies such as Starbucks and Amazon have hit the news in recent years, and recent research from the Institute for Business Ethics confirms that tax avoidance in public’s number one concern about business behaviour.
+Tax avoidance by large public companies such as Starbucks and Amazon have hit the news in recent years, and research from the Institute for Business Ethics found that tax avoidance in public’s number one concern about business behaviour.

-Midcounties Co-operative, the Phone Co-op and Unity Trust Bank were amongst the first businesses in the UK to adopt the Fair Tax Mark.
+Co-operatives UK members Midcounties Co-operative, the Phone Co-op and Unity Trust Bank were among the first businesses in the UK to adopt the Fair Tax Mark.